Bucks put road win streak on line in heavyweight clash with Warriors

 “I guess I’m not gonna question it, right?”
 Lopez shrugged.
 “If someone’s gonna come at the rim, I’m gonna try to be there to stop them from putting the ball in the basket.
 That’s exactly what I try to do out there.
 That’s the best way I can describe it.”

-Lopez had a pair of blocks to go with seven points and seven rebounds in Milwaukee’s 128-111 home win over the Warriors in the clubs’ only previous meeting this season.

-Antetokounmpo, who remains questionable for Saturday’s rematch, paced the Bucks with 30 points, but shot just 9-for-26 overall and 1-for-6 on 3-pointers in his 11th career head-to-head with fellow defensive stalwart Draymond Green.
+Antetokounmpo paced the Bucks with 30 points, but shot just 9-for-26 overall and 1-for-6 on 3-point attempts in his 11th career head-to-head with fellow defensive stalwart Draymond Green.

 It wasn’t the first time the two-time MVP has struggled against Green.
 Antetokounmpo has averaged just 19.5 points and 7.5 rebounds in those games, shooting 47 percent overall and 21 percent on 3-pointers.